jeremyevans/tilt/README.md

  * Custom template evaluation scopes / bindings
  * Ability to pass locals to template evaluation
- * Support for passing a block to template evaluation for "yield"
+ * Support for passing a block to template evaluation for `yield`
  * Backtraces with correct filenames and line numbers
  * Template file caching and reloading
  * Fast, method-based template source compilation